 Nursery cot bed

 Getting the right sort of crib is key to having a great nursery room set up.
 It needs to be safe, sturdy, long-lasting and most importantly suitable from birth all the way to toddler age.
-I am very happy with the cot bed we chose for Michael back when I was pregnant the first time around.
+I am very happy with the cot bed we chose for my son back when I was pregnant the first time around.
 I chose a white colour as I had no idea what our nursery would be like.
 I’m glad I did as it goes so well with pretty much any decor and colourings.
 I have the ability to swap things up and the cot bed will still fit in perfectly.

 I always liked the look of a sleigh bed as it gave a little luxurious look to the bed.
 Albeit, it does take a little more room in terms of width and if you are tight on space then you probably need to opt for a more square simple design.
 It also really helps if your cot bed comes with storage as you can store your bedding and blankets there, and in a small space, it really helps.

 For newborns and babies under 6 months, I recommend getting a sleeper crib that fits right next to your bed in your room as this keeps baby close and makes it easier for those night feedings and generally to keep an eye on your newborn.
 NB: it is recommended to have your babies under 6 months sleep in your room to prevent the risk of SIDS.
 We had the Chicco Next To Me that I was gifted for my baby shower!

 Anyone else wish they had more walls in their house to decorate with prints, posters and more gallery walls?
 I know I do.
 I put together a cute little gallery wall of photo prints of my boys and I absolutely love the way it looks.
 Prints, posters and gallery walls make any room look more chic, put together and bring character to the room.
 The choices of what and how to decorate your walls are endless.